Google Cloud Storage

 Tags

-Add tags to easily identify your Sink.
+Add tags to easily identify your Data sink.
 Hit the Enter

 key after you define each tag.